Froschi1860/examination_2/README.md

 Navigate the ingame menus
 -----------------

-All menus support the command help.
+All menus support the command help.\n
-All commands are case-insensitive.
+All commands are case-insensitive.\n
-Invalid commands are handled.
+Invalid commands are handled.\n
-Invalid arguments after commands are ignored if no arguments are expected, otherwise they are handled.
-Additional arguments that are not expected are ignored.
-Player IDs are case-sensitive.
+Invalid arguments after commands are ignored if no arguments are expected, otherwise they are handled.\n Additional arguments that are not expected are ignored.\n Player IDs are case-sensitive.\n

 ### Main menu